-Situation Agency Policy Our school district or charter school closed all campuses for 2 days for a health or safety reason (for example, an ice storm made roads dangerous).
-Use your district's or charter school's 2 scheduled makeup days to make up the missed days.
-Show the days that schools were closed as holidays or other nonschool days in your district's or charter school's student attendance accounting software calendar so that the days are not reported to the PEIMS.
+Situation Agency Policy Our school district or charter school closed all campuses for 2 days (840 minutes) for a health or safety reason (for example, an ice storm made roads dangerous).
+Determine if your district or charter school will have enough minutes built into the board approved calendar to makeup for the missed day.
+If not, use your district's or charter school's 2 scheduled makeup days (840 minutes) to make up the missed days or add minutes to your instructional days to make up the minutes.
+Show the days that schools were closed as holidays or other nonschool days in your district's or charter school's student attendance accounting software calendar so that the days are not reported to the TSDS PEIMS.
 Additionally, for charter schools: In the FSP System calendar, delete the 2 makeup days so that they become school days, and add the days that schools were closed as "missed school days" in the list of nonschool days.
 Note that your school's student attendance accounting software calendar should reconcile with your school's FSP System calendar.

-Our school district or charter school closed all campuses for 2 days for a health or safety reason.
+Situation Agency Policy Our school district or charter school closed all campuses for 2 days (840 minutes) for a health or safety reason.
 One of the scheduled makeup day dates has passed.
-Use the scheduled makeup day that has not already passed to make up one of the missed days.
-Choose a new second makeup day to make up the other missed day.
-Show the days that schools were closed as holidays or other nonschool days in your district's or charter school's student attendance accounting software calendar so that the days are not reported to the PEIMS.
+Determine if your district or charter school will have enough minutes built into the board approved calendar to makeup for the missed day.
+If not use the scheduled makeup day (420 minutes) that has not already passed to make up one of the missed days or add additional minutes to the instructional day to make up the minutes.
+Choose a new second makeup day (420 minutes) to make up the other missed day.
+Show the days that schools were closed as holidays or other nonschool days in your district's or charter school's student attendance accounting software calendar so that the days are not reported to the TSDS PEIMS.
 Additionally, for charter schools: In the FSP System calendar, delete the 1 makeup day that has not yet passed so that it becomes a school day, and add the day that schools were closed as a "missed school day" in the list of nonschool days.
 Rename the makeup day that has passed as an "other" nonschool day.
 Add a school day by either a) deleting a nonschool day that has not passed so that it becomes a school day or b) adding a day to the end of the last reporting period.
-Note that your school's student attendance accounting software calendar should reconcile with your school's FSP System calendar.
+Note that your school's Student attendance accounting software calendar should reconcile with your school's FSP System calendar.